zinefer/zinefer.github.com/content/posts/visual-regression-testing-for-hugo-with-github-ci-and-backstopjs/index.md

 A couple of advanced things to try with this workflow:
 - Only run the pipeline when the pullrequest has a particular label
 - Run a docker pull for `backstop/backstopjs` in the background and `wait` for it to finish before reference
+- Store your compiled resources in a separate branch to speed up builds